eric8979/khu_note_2023_01/Infosec/7_asymmetric_pwd.md

 - Single key
 - Fast
 #### AES
 - Chunk the data in to blocks.
 - length
 	- IV(128-bits) == block != key(AES-128, AES-192, AES-256)
 - modes
 	- ECB
 		- Encryption for each block is independent.
 		- Same blocks results in same ciphers.
 	- CBC
 		- block's are dependent with each other.
-			- Each block is XORed with the previous ciphertext block before encryption.
+		- each block is xored with the previous ciphertext block before encryption.

 ---